 During 2017, we purchased a convertible note for \$3.0 million from a publicly listed company considered a related party.
-The embedded conversion option within the convertible note is required to be separated from the convertible note and accounted for separately as a derivative liability, with changes in fair value reported in our condensed consolidated statements of income in other expense, net.
-The embedded cash conversion option is measured and reported at fair value on a recurring basis, within Level 2 of the fair value hierarchy.
+During the second quarter of 2020, \$3.2 million was collected including the principal including accrued interest.
+The embedded conversion option within the convertible note was required to be separated from the convertible note and accounted for separately as a derivative liability, with changes in fair value reported in our condensed consolidated statements of income (loss) in other expense, net.
+The embedded cash conversion option was measured and reported at fair value on a recurring basis, within Level 2 of the fair value hierarchy as of December 31, 2019.
 For further discussion of the inputs used to determine the fair value of the embedded cash conversion option, refer to Note 9 "Financial Instruments and Fair Value Measurements".